IV Infiltration or Extravasation Injury Claims

-Patients in hospitals and medical facilities often receive medications and fluids intravenously in the hand or arm.
+Patients in hospitals and medical facilities often receive medications and fluids intravenously in the hands, arms, feet, and/or other body parts.
 The fluids are introduced into the body through an intravenous catheter, also referred to as an IV catheter or line.
 This is an extremely common procedure conducted by nurses and other medical professionals.
 In most instances there are no complications.
 However, when the IV line is defective, improperly inserted, contaminated or negligently managed or monitored, complications can and do occur.
 IV infiltration and extravasation errors often result in damaged veins and tissue.
 Other serious injuries include amputation, disfigurement and nerve damage.
 Fatalities are not uncommon.

 Basic Difference Between IV Infiltration and IV Extravasation